byuitechops/audit-early-documentation/hidden-courses-dont-have-enrollments/hidden-courses-dont-have-enrollments.md

 ---

 ## Background
-This audit will make sure that no hidden courses have enrollments.
-This audit will check for that and fail if there are enrollments in hidden courses.
+This audit will ensure that no hidden courses have enrollments.
+It will make the `/api/v1/courses/{course id:}` call and return a course object.
+We can check the "is_published" key to determine if it is public, and the "enrollments" key to determine if there are enrollments.
+If it is published, it will fail if there are enrollments.
+It will warn if a course is published and does not have enrollments.
 -----

 ## Definition of Done